Golden Mango Upside Down Cake

 2. Pour the lemon juice over the mango slices and let them stand for 15 minutes.

-3. Melt 1 tablespoon of butter in the cake pan over low heat.
+3. Melt 1 tbsp of butter in the cake pan over low heat.
 Add the brown sugar and stir until dissolved and bubbly.
 Remove from heat and arrange the mango slices over the caramel in a single layer.
 Set aside.

 4. In a large mixing bowl, sift together the all-purpose flour, custard powder, baking powder, baking soda, and salt.
 Set aside.